dimazaitsev/SNCtools/NDRtoSVS/README.md

 `NDRtoSVS` -- Tina plugin to export an PTN from the graphic editor `nd` as System V Semaphores in a C language header (.h)

-`ptn_svs` -- SVS machine, data inserted as .h file
+`ptn_svs` and `ptn_svs_fork` -- two variants of SVS machine - one using threads, the other using processess, correspondingly; data of a chosen PTN are inserted as .h file

 `add.ndr` -- addition inhibitor PTN in graphical format of Tina